ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 But the features are still constrained by the backend which is traditional programmed software, what API is provided is what being exposed, nothing more.

-The devops agent under AWS bedrock agent samples[8] is a good example for these pattern.
+The devops agent under AWS bedrock agent samples[8] is a good example for this pattern.
 The supervisor agent can act as intent recognition, route and orchestrate github agent and grafana agent to handle the task.
 While granfana agent can use tool(lambda function) to call grafana, what task can be completed is relying on the API provided by grafana, so as to github agent.

 ## Pattern 3 - agentic inside, backend